220296006/220296006/README.md

 ### **`Fun Fact`**

-I'm an avid gamer and enjoy the strategic challenges and mental stimulation of gamaes.
+I'm an avid gamer and enjoy the strategic challenges and mental stimulation of games I enjoy to play.

 ---